These delicious cupcakes are perfect for serving to guests or keeping all for yourself! read more

-Kiss Me Cake is West London’s answer to personally baked cup cakes, baked in small batches with a generous dollop of care.
+Kiss Me Cake is West London’s answer to personally baked cupcake cakes, baked in small batches with a generous dollop of care.
 Ally (owner and chief baking officer) prides herself on supporting local farmers by buying all produce locally and using natural ingredients that have no preservatives or artificial colourings.

-Ally has been baking since she was a small girl so we were delighted to get a slice of her baking know‑how with her delicious Berry cup cake recipe below.
+Ally has been baking since she was a small girl so we were delighted to get a slice of her baking know‑how with her delicious berry cup cake recipe below.

 Ally says “The berries in this recipe will burst in your mouth as you bite into your cup!
 The bouncy poppy sponge is delicious with a cup of earl grey tea, or served as an impressive dessert for a Tea Party.
 Follow, devour and enjoy!”…

-Ingredients for 12 Berry Cups
+Makes 12 Berry Cups

 175g soft butter